RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

 Private DNS:
 ![Private DNS](screenshots/privatedns.png)

-I'm going to dedicate the next module to configure and explain DNS's importance for an domain controller.
+I'm going to dedicate another module to configure and explain DNS importance for an domain controller.
 Here I simply just wanted to test to see if the DNS server role has been installed correctly.

 ## Results